-There is no standard user experience for different mobile manufacturers like Samsung, Sony and LetV have their way of arranging Android Work applications.
-Once you enabled Android for Work support, you can enroll the Android devices into Intune for management as I explained in the post “How to Enroll Android for Work Supported Devices into Intune“.
+There is no standard user experience for different mobile manufacturers like Samsung, Sony, and LetV have their way of arranging Android Work applications.
+Once you have enabled Android for Work support, you can enroll the Android devices into Intune for management, as I explained in the post “How to Enroll Android for Work Supported Devices into Intune“.

-In this post, we will see what is the Intune Android for Work good user experience and what is the bad user experience.
+In this post, we will see what the Intune Android for Work good user experience is and a bad user experience.
 I wanted to make it clear that there is nothing much Intune can do to improve the user experience because this is a necessary OS capability.